Sam36502/Mad-Libs/README.md

 # Mad-Libs
 A program for taking a specific file format and prompting the user for inputs.
 Displays the full Story when it's done.

-## Usage:
+## Usage
 To use the Mad-Libs console application, you just need to run the jar file from the console.

   * Use 'Mad-Libs.bat' for Windows
   * Use 'Mad-Libs.sh' for Linux

 Once the program has started, you can select what folder to search for Mad-Libs files.
 These files follow a specific format (see below), but are also quite simple.
 If it finds any of these files, it will